polterguy/magic/README.md

 [![Build status](https://travis-ci.org/polterguy/magic.endpoint.svg?master)](https://travis-ci.org/polterguy/magic.endpoint)
 [![Build status](https://travis-ci.org/polterguy/magic.data.common.svg?master)](https://travis-ci.org/polterguy/magic.data.common)

-Magic is a CRUD app generator, allowing you to create CRUD Web APIs on top of ASP.NET Core.
+Magic is an automation tool for ASP.NET Core.
+It features a CRUD app generator, allowing you to create CRUD Web APIs by simply clicking a button - In addition to a task scheduler, allowing you to schedule tasks for execution in the future.
+Watch the video below for a demonstration of Magic's CRUD API generator.
-In 1 minute, you can basically create hundreds of HTTP REST based CRUD Web API endpoints, wrapping your entire database, even if it has hundreds of tables.
-It feels almost like Magic, allowing you to build secure CRUD Web API endpoints in seconds, hence its name.
-Watch the video below for a demonstration of the system.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=4TyT4lBEOg8">